-- At any time after the time applicable under condition 6.1.2 on completion date, a party who is ready, able and willing to complete may give the other a notice to complete.
+- Notice to complete At any time after the time applicable under condition 6.1.2 on completion date, a party who is ready, able and willing to complete may give the other a notice to complete.

 The parties are to complete the contract within ten working days of giving a notice to complete, excluding the day on which the notice is given.
-For this purpose, time is of the essence of the contract. - On receipt of a notice to complete:
+For this purpose, time is of the essence of the contract. - 6.8.3 On receipt of a notice to complete: